iremciloglu/P2PChat/README.md

 # P2PChat
-# CNG 436: Wireless Networks Assignment 2
+## CNG 436: Wireless Networks Assignment 2

 Team Members:

-Barış Gökmen
+- Barış Gökmen
-Eylül Deniz Yıldız
+- Eylül Deniz Yıldız
-İrem Çiloğlu
+- İrem Çiloğlu

 This is a group project for implementing an application for peer to peer chatting.
-We choose to develop in Kotlin for Android app.
+We choose to develop in Kotlin for Android app. <br>